Get a Trauma Self Assessment and Resources from Catalina

 Trauma Response Self-Assessment ( Trauma Quiz)

 Be sure to seek professional support for your trauma and the negative thoughts and memories you may still carry.
 You are also able to download and print our PDF to bring along and help a clinician better understand how to help.
+Individuals scoring highly on trauma quizzes are encouraged to consult a professional for a comprehensive evaluation.

 Along with our childhood trauma test, both can be powerful ways of bringing issues to light so they can more easily be addressed and processed.